goliatone/go-cms/docs/CMS_ENTITIES.md

 ### Architecture

-**Core Principle**: The locale code is an opaque string.
-The system accepts `"en"` or `"en-US"` without distinction.
-Complexity is opt in through configuration.
+**Core Principle**: The `locale` code is treated as an opaque string.
+The system does not automatically parse `"en-US"` to infer a relationship with `"en"`.
+Regional fallbacks and other locale-specific behaviors are enabled through explicit configuration, not by parsing the locale code format.

 **Schema Design** (supports both):
 ```sql